Apply a pre-defined pattern from the list

 To divide the parameters of the pattern a slash / but also a backslash \ can be used.
 Choose between the two options, using both within one name is not allowed.

-Types of Smart Patterns
+Types and details of Smart patterns

 There are multiple types of Smart Patterns that can be used, each for specific situations in product and furniture design.
+The user is always in control of the center distance and quantity of items, but can also switch specific first or last items on or off.

-This type is used for calculating the quantity of hinges and their position in a cabinet.
+The center distance, or so called system distance between objects is used for calculating the quantity of hinges and their position.

 >350 Sets the minimum distance of the hinges to 350mm.